mwil/Numenera/README.md

 # Numenera
 Game file analysis tools for Tides of Numenera written in Python3.
+For Steam in Windows, these files can be found under `\Programs\Steam\steamapps\common\Torment Tides of Numenera\WIN\TidesOfNumenera\StreamingAssets\data`

 ## Requirements
 Both scripts need `lxml` to function, `word_count.py` tries to be smart and requires the Natural Language Toolkit (`nltk`) as well.